cesar-rgon/desktop-app-installer/README.md

 │   ├── template-pre-installation.sh
 │   ├── *                   Subscripts used on any linux system
 │   ├── debian              Subscripts only used on a Debian system │   │   └── *
+│   ├── linuxmint           Subscripts only used on a Linux Mint system │   │   └── *
 │   └── ubuntu              Subscripts only used on an Ubuntu system │       └── *